AVSaiKumar/OfflineXcode/README.md

    git clone https://github.com/AVSaiKumar/OfflineXcode.git
    ```

-2. **View the project in Xcode:**
+2. **Open the project in Xcode:**

    - Open the `OfflineService.xcodeproj` file.
-   - Navigate to the `ContentView.swift` file.

 3. **Run the project:**

    - Click the "Run" button to launch the simulator.

-**Debugging and Key Management:**

-- **Copy public key from debug area:** The public key will be printed in the debug area of Xcode.
-Copy it from there, as copying from the simulator can be difficult.

-- **Bank keys (optional):**
-   - The repository includes `private_key.pem` and `public_key.pem` files for bank keys.
-   - To generate new keys:
-     - Run `python3 generate_keys.py`.
-     - Replace the contents of `public_key.pem` in `ContentView.swift` with the newly generated public key.

-- **Token generation:**
-   - Run `python3 sign.py` to create a token for the user on the Benhlaf central bank.
+**Key Functionalities**

+**Online Balance to Offline Balance:**

+- Users download online balance to their wallet, securely storing balance, onIndex, and offIndex in the Secure Enclave.
+- The central bank's public key verifies the downloaded offline balance.

+**Offline to Offline Balance Transfer:**

+- Users send a specified balance to another user's public key with a requested index.
+- The sender generates a digital token containing the sender's public key, amount, and index using cryptographic signatures.
+- The receiver verifies the token against the sender's public key and increments the balance securely in the Secure Enclave.

-**Usage Instructions:**
+**Usage Instructions**

-1. **View current balance:** The current balance is displayed on the main screen.
+- **View current balance:** The current balance is displayed on the main screen.

-2. **Send a payment:**
+- **Send a payment:**
    - Enter the amount to send.
    - Enter the recipient's public key (copied from the debug area or generated using `generate_keys.py`).
    - Tap the "Send" button.

-3. **Receive a payment:**
+- **Receive a payment:**
    - Enter the sender's signature, amount, and index.
    - Tap the "Verify and Increment Counter" button.

-**Additional Information:**
+**Additional Information**

-- **Security:**
-   - Data is encrypted using the Secure Enclave for enhanced protection.
-   - Digital signatures are utilized for transaction verification.
-- **Keychain usage:**
+- **Key management:**
-   - The balance and index are stored securely in the Keychain.
+   - The application generates a private key during its first run and stores it securely in the Secure Enclave.
-- **Code structure:**
-   - The `SecureEnclaveManager` class handles key management and cryptographic operations.
-   - The `ContentView` class manages the user interface and app logic.
+   - The public key is displayed in the user interface and used in transactions.
+- **Debugging and key management:**
+   - Copy the public key from the debug area in Xcode.
+   - Optional bank keys are provided (`private_key.pem` and `public_key.pem`).
+   - Generate new keys using `python3 generate_keys.py`.
+   - Create a token for the user on the Benhlaf central bank using `python3 sign.py`.
+- **Signature generation and verification:**
+   - The project includes Python scripts for signature creation and verification (`signature_script.py`).
+   - Ensure you have the required Python package: `pip install cryptography`
+- **Security considerations:**
+   - Private keys are securely stored in the Secure Enclave.
+   - All sensitive data is encrypted and decrypted using cryptographic methods.
+   - Signature verification prevents unauthorized balance modifications.

 **For further assistance or inquiries, please refer to the project's GitHub repository or contact the developer.**

-**Note:** This README combines both sets of instructions you provided while maintaining clarity and conciseness.
-If you would like to separate the debugging and key management instructions, please let me know.